 Migrant worker population growth

-According to the annual survey of migrant workers conducted by the National Bureau of Statistics, there were 277.5 million rural labourers working in China's cities in 2015, making up about 36 percent of China’s total workforce of around 770 million.
-Although the total number of migrant workers has increased steadily over the last decade, the rate of growth has declined noticeably over the last five years from 5.5 percent in 2010 to just 1.3 percent in 2015.
-This slowdown is in line with the overall contraction of China’s working-age population over the last three years.
-Restrictive family planning policies introduced in the 1980s mean that fewer and fewer people are entering the workforce and, as such, it seems likely that China’s migrant worker population will peak or at least plateau in the next few years.
+According to the annual survey of migrant workers conducted by the National Bureau of Statistics (NBS), there were 281.7 million rural labourers working in China's cities in 2016,making up about 35 percent of China’s total workforce of around 807 million.
+Although the total number of migrant workers has increased steadily over the last decade, the rate of growth has declined noticeably from 5.5 percent in 2010 to just 1.3 percent in 2015 and 1.5 percent in 2016.
+China’s overall working-age population has been in decline since 2012 as the population ages and fewer people enter the workforce.
+However, because rural families tend to be larger and many migrant workers have no option but to continue working beyond retirement age, the migrant worker population may continue to grow or remain at current levels for the next few years.

+Migrant workers are typically divided in the NBS survey into short and long-distance migrants, with short-distance migrants usually working in a city close to their home area.
+The number of short-distance (本地) migrants increased by 3.4 percent in 2016 to reach 112 million, while the number of long-distance (外出) migrants rose by a slower rate, just 0.3 percent, to stand at about 169 million.
 See chart below.

-Migrant workers are typically divided into short and long-distance migrants, with short-distance migrants usually working in a city close to their home area.
-The number of short-distance (本地) migrants increased by 2.7 percent in 2015 to reach 109 million, while the number of long-distance (外出) migrants rose by a slower rate, just 0.4 percent, to stand at 169 million.
+There is now a tendency for migrant workers to seek employment closer to home as smaller cities open up and major cities such as Beijing impose even more restrictions on migrant workers and their families.

 Age, gender and education